 - Once the ground beef is cooked, add tomato paste, tomatoes, salt, pepper, and oregano to the pan and stir to combine.

 - While the sauce is simmering, slice the ends off the zucchini and then slice each in half from top to bottom.
 Scoop the centers from zucchini while leaving a 1/4-inch rim to create boats.

-- Assemble the boats by brushing both sides of the zucchini with 2 teaspoons of olive oil.
-Place the zucchini in a large 9 x 13 baking dish.
+- Place the zucchini in a large 9 x 13 baking dish.
 Fill each boat with an equal amount of cottage cheese.

 - Carefully pour the meat sauce over the zucchini.
 Cover the baking dish with foil and place in the oven.
 Bake for 30 minutes.

 - After 30 minutes, remove the dish from the oven.
 Remove the foil and sprinkle mozzarella cheese over the sauce.

 - Return the dish to oven uncovered and bake until cheese has melted and zucchini is tender, about 5 minutes.